dezoito/ollama-grid-search/notes.md

 # DEV

-run `bun tauri dev` to start app in dev environment
+run `yarn tauri dev` to start app in dev environment

+Note: `bun tauri dev` works on linux, but not on Macs right now.s